 To understand what your garden has to offer, consider three essential factors: light, soil type/moisture, and space availability.

 Light: Full sun means more than six hours of direct sunlight per day.
 Anything less is some variation of part-shade to shade.
 Conduct a simple light analysis by observing light and shadow in each part of your planting area at least three times throughout the day; for example, at 8 a.m., noon, and 4 p.m.

 Soil: Because of its chemistry and texture, soil is more difficult to evaluate.
 But one thing you can do at home is determine how well your site drains by conducting a percolation test.
 Dig a hole about eight inches deep, fill it with water, let the water drain to saturate the soil, and then fill it again.
 If the water takes longer than 24 hours to drain the second time, your site is poorly drained; less than 12 hours, and it is very well drained.
 To find out your soil's percentage of organic matter, texture, and pH (acidity and alkalinity), contact your local cooperative extension service to conduct a soil analysis.

 Space: Choose plants that at maturity will be the appropriate size for your garden.
 Avoid planting tall-growing trees under power lines, for example, or aggressively spreading plants next to delicate, slow-growing specimens.
 And shrubs and trees with spreading canopies eventually will cast sun-loving species in shade.

-Understanding these three fundamentals of gardening will guide you toward making the right decisions as you choose plants for your garden.
+These three fundamentals of gardening will guide you toward choosing the right plants for your garden.
 And remember: No matter what a plant’s requirements, any plant going into the ground needs TLC.
 Treat newly establishing plants as if they are still in a container, providing ample water through their establishment period to make sure they get off to a good start.